All applications must be made online through the slideroom portal only. We shall not be accepting proposals via email.

 Times Square Arts will curate and administrate this public art program, on behalf of TSAC and The Alliance.
 The program will act as the bridge between all partners to coordinate the review process, the press and the presentation.
 All submissions must be moving image and should ensure that they meet the criteria below:

 - The process will showcase works with a length between 2'30" and 2'50".

 - The screens are not of the same size, aspect ratio or format.
 This requires a sophisticated treatment of how the work will be reinterpreted for the site-specific area and on the screens available.

-- The work must sit within a very busy visual context; serious consideration as to how this material will interact or counter the other content that will be running simultaneously as well as the printed matter billboards.
+- The work must sit within a very busy visual context.
+The submission should consider how the material will interact or counter the other content running simulatenously on static billbaords, lighted signs and non-practipating screens.

 - All licenses of the content (and content which references other content) must be the responsibility of the proposing body and artist.
 (This is one reason why it is necessary that all content proposed has been completed prior to submission)

 - Ability to work to present proposals to a high visual standard

 - Ability to work towards a tight timeframe

 Please see the Archive for past examples.